arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 ## Complete Opta™ Energy Management Sketch

 Access the complete sketch used in the design of energy management for Opta™ in conjunction with the Arduino Cloud [here](assets/energy_management.zip).
+The compressed file can be imported directly to Arduino Cloud Web Editor for your convenience.

 ## Conclusion